Do you want to learn how to run a competition on LinkedIn?

 - And more.

-Not to mention, having more people engaging with your website is an excellent way to reduce your website’s bounce rate.
+Having more people engaging with your website is also an excellent way to reduce your website’s bounce rate.

-Before you create your LinkedIn contest, there are a few things to think about.
+Before creating your LinkedIn contest, there are a few things to consider.
 It would be best if you planned each stage of your giveaway so that you can get the best results for your brand.

 Follow the steps below to plan and run a successful contest on LinkedIn.